A new perspective on interiors of ice-rich planets: Ice-rock mixture instead of ice on top of rock: Model

 \subsection{Thermal and structural evolution}

-Thermal evolution determines the planet temperature profile in time.
-The simplest approach for thermal evolution is of adiabatic planets (isentrope).
-While this approach can fit to some level a structure of 2-3 uniform shells, it cannot be used to model gradual composition distribution in planetary interiors, because it disregards the mutual effect of composition distribution on the heat transport \citep{ledoux47,lecontechab12,vazan15,muller20}.
-These effects can be significant also in interiors of ice-rich planets, as shown in \cite{vazanhel20} for the interior of Uranus.
+Next, we apply the data from Fig.~\ref{fig:PT_space} to the thermal evolution of ice-rich planets.
+Thermal evolution determines the planet temperature profile in time; the simplest approach for thermal evolution is of adiabatic (isentropic) planets.
+While this approach can fit to some level a structure of 2-3 uniform shells, it cannot be used to model gradual composition distribution in planetary interiors because it disregards the mutual effect of composition distribution on the heat transport \citep{ledoux47,lecontechab12,vazan15,muller20}.
+These effects can also be significant in the interiors of ice-rich planets, as shown in \cite{vazanhel20} for the interior of Uranus.

-Our thermal evolution model is based on \cite{vazan18b} with modifications to metal-rich sub-Neptune planets, as described in \cite{vazan18c}.
-The model allows for heat transport by convection, radiation and conduction, depends on the local conditions in time.
+Our thermal evolution model is based on \cite{vazan18b} with modifications to {metal-dominated} sub-Neptune planets, as described in \cite{vazan18c}.
+The model allows for heat transport by convection, radiation, and conduction, depends on the local conditions in time.
 The model encapsulates the mutual effect of composition distribution on the heat transport, and the non-adiabatic thermal evolution when required.
-In convective regions we calculate the change in structure by convective mixing.
+In convective regions we calculate the change in structure by convective mixing, according to the mixing length recipe \citep[see][]{vazan15}.

 We use equation of state (EoS) for a mixture of ice, rock, hydrogen and helium (improved version of \cite{vazan13}), based on the additive volume law.
 For simplicity, we first calculate an EoS for a mixture of ice and rock.
-Our rock and ice EoS includes a liquid-solid phase and a vapor phase, and thus can be used to model also steam atmospheres.
+Our rock and ice EoS includes a liquid-solid phase and a vapor phase, and thus can also be used to model steam atmospheres.
 We calculate the mixtures of ice, rock, hydrogen and helium in the evolving structure self-consistently during the thermal evolution.
-For radiative opacity we use the method of \cite{valencia13} to fit \cite{freedman08} tabular opacity for planetary atmospheres.
+For radiative opacity we use the method of \cite{valencia13} to fit the \cite{freedman08} tabular opacity for planetary atmospheres.
 The metal fraction in the opacity calculation is linked to the outer envelope metallicity in the model.
 Radioactive heating by long term radioactive elements in the rock, and heat from solid contraction are also included in the model, as described in \cite{vazan18c}.